mayumisiano/mayumisiano/README.md

 </div> -->

 ## About 👩🏻‍💻
 Hello!
 I am a software developer from Brazil.
-Some curiosities about me:
+Some random facts about me:

 - 🎓 I’m a Microeletronics’ Technologist.
 - ✨ I strongly desire to use my knowledge to teach/help other people in IT.
 - 💡 I'm currently working for a big three consulting firm.
-- ⚡ Random facts: Passionate for calisthenics, learning foreign languages, cats, reading and gaming.
+- ⚡ Passionate for calisthenics, learning foreign languages, cats, reading and gaming.
 - 😄 Pronouns: She/hers

 ### Badges and Credentials 🔰